claudiodangelis/qrcp/README.md

 http://{address}:{port}
 ```

+Optionally, The file can be uploaded to a 3rd party site for hosting [file.io](https://file.io/).

 Most QR apps can detect URLs in decoded text and act accordingly (i.e. open the decoded URL with the default browser), so when the QR code is scanned the content will begin downloading by the mobile browser.